0xnivek/joe-liquidator/README.md

 ## Structure

-This repository is broken up into two main directories, `liquidator` and `liquidator-bot`
+This repository is broken up into two main directories, `liquidator` and `bot`

 ### `liquidator`